NeoGeographyToolkit/MultiView/README.md

 # MultiView

-This will be a collection of tools for calibration of a camera rig having image and depth+image sensors, creation of meshes from stereo and depth data, and seamless texturing.
+This will be a collection of tools for calibration of a camera rig with image and depth+image sensors, creation of meshes from stereo and depth data, and seamless texturing.

 # Dependencies